NG-NEST/ng-nest/lib/ng-nest/ui/popconfirm/docs/readme.en_US.md

 ---
-label: 'Popconfirm 气泡确认框'
+label: 'Popconfirm'
 category: 'Feedback'
 ---

-# Popconfirm 气泡确认框
+# Popconfirm

-点击元素，弹出气泡式的确认框。
+Click on the element to pop up a bubble-like confirmation box.

 ## Used alone